lukehook/BungieKit/README.md

 2. Get your API key and OAuth credentials (if you plan to use authentication)
 3. Configure your OAuth redirect URL

+### Security Recommendations

+> **Warning**
+>
+> API keys and OAuth credentials should be handled securely:
+>
+> - **Never** store API keys, client IDs, or client secrets directly in your source code
+> - **Never** commit credentials to version control or include them in public repositories
+>
+> Remember that your API key is tied to your Bungie.net application and rate limits.
+Compromised keys can lead to abuse and potential suspension of your application.

 ### Creating a Client

 ```swift